-There are many different implementation approaches for SPLs.
-We distinguish [26] between implementation approaches that physically separate features (a.k.a. physical separation of concerns) by implementing them in different modules - e.g., plug-ins and components [8, 37] or various flavors of aspects and feature modules [39, 10, 28, 18, 5, 7] - and approaches that virtually separate features (a.k.a. virtual separation of concerns) by annotating code fragments in a common code base - e.g., preprocessors [37, 36, 44], frames/XVCL [23], CIDE [26], and commercial SPL tools as pure::variants [13] or Gears [30].
-Virtual separation approaches are often sneered at by academics, because they produce scattered and tangled code instead of pursuing modularity - especially preprocessors are frequently criticized for their undisciplined usage [44, 37, 36, 21].
-Nevertheless, virtual separation approaches are common in industry because they are simpler and promise quicker results at lower initial costs [16, 30].
+GPCE '09, October 4-5, 2009, Denver, Colorado, USA.
+Copyright © 2009 ACM 978-1-60558-494-2/09/10... \$10.00 ing code fragments in a common code base - e.g., preprocessors [38, 37, 44], XVCL [23], CIDE [26], and commercial SPL tools such as pure::variants [14] or Gears [31].
+Virtual separation approaches are often sneered at by academics, because they produce scattered and tangled code instead of pursuing modularity - especially preprocessors are frequently criticized for their undisciplined usage [44, 38, 37, 21].
+Nevertheless, virtual separation approaches are common in industry because they are simpler and promise quicker results at lower initial costs [17, 31].

 In prior work, we investigated both sides, physical and virtual separation.
-We addressed typing issues [25, 4], granularity issues [26], or language-independence [5, 27] for both of them.
+We addressed typing issues [25, 5], granularity issues [26], or language-independence [6, 28] for both of them.
 We found that, despite many conceptual differences, both approaches are often similar: for a virtually separated implementation we could often find an equivalent physically separated one and vice versa.
-In some cases this was straightforward, in others it required more demanding changes.
-Still, both approaches have unique advantages, so that we cannot simply chose one over the other - for example, a physical separation enables true modularity but at the price of a more complex implementation and reduced expressiveness compared to a virtual separation (see [26, 24] for a comprehensive discussion).
+In some cases this was straightforward, in others it required more demanding code changes.
+Still, both approaches have unique advantages, so we cannot simply chose one over the other.
+For example, a physical separation enables true modularity, but at the price of a more complex implementation and reduced expressiveness compared to a virtual separation (see [24, 26] for a comprehensive discussion).
 Eventually an integration of both may combine these advantages [24].

-In this paper, we lay ground for such an integration and a sound comparison by proving that both representations are actually equivalent to a large degree.
+In this paper, we lay ground for an integration and a sound comparison of physical and virtual separation by proving that both representations are equivalent to a large degree.
 We present a formal model that supports both virtual and physical separation at the same time and describe automated refactorings between them.
 Our goal is to transform a physically separated SPL (with feature modules) into a virtually separated SPL (with annotations) and vice versa without changing the behavior of any program variant.
 Additionally, the model also supports partial refactorings and mixtures of both representations, so that also SPLs with both annotations and feature modules are possible.
-This way, developers can use the approach best suited to the task ahead and gradually refactor later [24].
-Exemplarily, we have implemented refactorings between SPL implemented with our preprocessor-based tool CIDE (similar to #ifdef's) [26] and refactored four case studies.
+This way, developers can use the approach best suited to the task at hand and gradually refactor later [24].
+We have exemplarily implemented refactorings between SPL implementations with AHEAD/FeatureHouse-based feature modules [11, 6] and SPL implemented with our preprocessor-based tool CIDE [26] and refactored four case studies.
 All in all, model and refactorings promise the following benefits:

 - We lay ground for an integration of virtual and physical separation by providing a model that supports both.
-This opens new opportunities for theories, models, and tools that use both approaches uniformly, in contrast to the current practice of searching solutions for each representation separately. - Based on this model, we analyze equivalence between SPLs implemented in either representation and even automatically refactor one representation into the other. - Given automatic refactorings, systems decomposed in one paradigm can be used in the other.
-This lays ground for reusing tools developed for only one representation and for future empirical evaluations of both representations regarding understandability, maintainability, development effort or similar aspects on equivalent programs.
+This opens new opportunities for theories, models, and tools that use both approaches uniformly, in contrast to the current practice of searching for solutions for each representation separately. - Based on this model, we analyze equivalence between SPLs implemented in either representation and even provide support to automatically refactor one representation into the other. - Given automatic refactorings, systems decomposed in one paradigm can be used in the other.
+This lays the ground for reusing tools developed for only one representation and for future empirical evaluations of both representations regarding understandability, maintainability, development effort or similar aspects on equivalent programs.

-• The vision behind integration and refactorings is that developers can leverage respective strengths of both representations, e.g., start SPL development by annotating code fragments and then gradually refactor them into physically separated modules [24].
+The vision behind integration and refactorings is that developers can leverage respective strengths of both representations, e.g., start SPL development by annotating code fragments and then gradually refactor them into physically separated modules [24].

-2 Background
+2. Background

-Before we begin with a description of our formal model and possible refactorings, we provide necessary background on SPLs and different implementation mechanisms, and we introduce notations for the remainder of this paper.
+Before we begin with a description of our formal model and possible refactorings, we provide some necessary background on SPLs and different implementation mechanisms, and we introduce notations for the remainder of this paper.